-The odds for the 2021 NHL All-Star game aren't yet available.
+The 2021 NHL All-Star game odds aren't available yet.
 But, as soon as they are we will be sure to update this page.
-The odds were last updated on August 7, 2020:
+The NHL All-Star odds were last updated on April 30, 2021:

 The captains of each team are decided by fan vote, and they are also invited to vote on the “Last man in” player for each division.
 Head coaches are chosen based on their respective team’s point percentage through January 2nd.

 Three games make up the tournament, with the third being the actual All-Star game.
 The format is three-on-three, with ten-minute halves.
 Since 2017, the division that wins the NHL All-Star Skills Competition gets to pick the team they play in the first semi-finals.